bahrus/re-src/README.md

 ## Security Validation

-nav needs to confirm it has a hyperlink child with target=myIframe and href=a.html
+re-src confirms the nav element has a hyperlink child with target=myIframe and href=a.html.

 If confirmed, then it sets myIFrame's src = a.html.

+Otherwise, the address bar could be used to load any arbitrary url.

 ## Effect on history.state